The best speech-to-text software makes it simple and easy to convert speech into text, and can be available for both desktop and mobile devices.

 Through it, you can quickly and easily turn speech into searchable text.
 Once you’ve transcribed a file, you can then edit it from within the app.
 There’s support for more than 30 languages as well, making it the perfect app if you’re working abroad or with an international team.
 Another nice feature is punctuation command recognition, ensuring that your transcriptions are free from typos.

-Like Evernote, this app is underpinned by cloud technology, meaning you can access notes from any device (which is online).
+This app is underpinned by cloud technology, meaning you can access notes from any device (which is online).
 You’re able to share audio and text files to other iOS apps too, and when it comes to organizing them, you can view recordings in a comprehensive file.
-The app is available on iOS devices for $4.99 (around £3.69).

 Speechnotes is yet another easy to use dictation app.
 A useful touch here is that you don’t need to create an account or anything like that; you just open up the app and press on the microphone icon, and you’re off.